hiteda/toxicity-checker/README.md

+## Toxicity Checker
 Toxicity Checker arbitrarily assigns a toxicity rating to the user's input and gives a quick description of its toxicity level.
+See it deployed on [Heroku](https://toxicity-check.herokuapp.com/).

 ## Available Scripts